shloknatarajan/faers-212/src/meddra/README.md

 ### Steps
 1. Import a FAERS dataset
-2. Merge into one
+2. Merge into one dataset
-3.
+3. Get the system organ class from a subcategory
+4. Search the merged dataset for MedDRA terms